Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

-If $M$ is atoroidal then Theorem \ref{nonsep} implies that the set of leaves non separated from any $E$ is finite. \end{proof}

-\begin{proposition} Let $(D_k)$ be a sequence of lozenges with corners $\alpha_k, \tau_k$, which both converge respectively to $\delta_0, \delta_1$.
-Then the lozenges $D_k$ converge to either a lozenge, or an adjacent chain of lozenges connecting $\delta_0, \delta_1$ containing more than one lozenge; or to a lozenge and a chain of adjacent $(1,3)$ ideal quadrilaterals, all intersecting a common stable or unstable leaf. \end{proposition}
+\begin{proposition} Let $(D_k)$ be a sequence of lozenges with corners $\alpha_k, \beta_k$, which both converge respectively to $\delta_0, \delta_1$.
+Then the lozenges $D_k$ converge to either: \ 1) a lozenge; or \ 2) an adjacent chain of lozenges connecting $\delta_0, \delta_1$ containing more than one lozenge; or \ 3) a lozenge and a collection of an even number of consecutively adjacent $(1,3)$ ideal quadrilaterals, all intersecting a common stable or unstable leaf; or \ 4) a lozenge and two collections of an even number of consecutively adjacent $(1,3)$ ideal quadrilaterals, again all intersecting a common stable or unstable leaf.
+In the last case the lozenge is between the two families of $(1,3)$ ideal quadrilaterals.
+In any case the total number of elements (lozenges and possibly $(1,3)$ quadrilaterals) is always odd, and there is always one lozenge in the limit. \end{proposition}

 \begin{remark} We abuse notation here: we include in the adjacent chain of lozenges also the half leaves which are common boundaries of adjacent lozenges in the chain.
-With this convention the ajacent chain of lozenges becomes a connected set, which is an product open set.
+With this convention the ajacent chain of lozenges becomes a connected set, which is a product open set.
 The same convention applies to blocks.
 In other words the limit of the sequence $D_k$ is an adjacent block.
 We also abuse notation and many times denote the same way the block $\cB$ and the open set in $\mt$ associated with it. \end{remark}

 \begin{proof} Notice that $\Phi$ is not orbitally equivalent to a suspension, since there are lozenges.